 As we neared the Blue Lagoon and the Silica Hotel, the landscape became more harsh, large lumps of black volcanic rock covered the landscape and gave it an almost lunar appearance.

 The Silica Hotel is a 10 minute walk through the lava fields, to the Blue Lagoon.
 The wind and hailstone whipped at our faces and by the time we got the the Blue Lagoon my hands and face were numb.
 A hot bath would do me good.

 Premium Access tickets meant that we skipped the lines, had our own private dressing rooms for the duration of our visit, a lounge with drinks and fruit, a private butler/concierge and private entry into the lagoon.

-I would recommend the Premium tickets, as, despite being more expensive, allow for a more pleasurable experience
+I would recommend the Premium tickets, as they allow for a more pleasurable experience.

 Leaving the Silica the next morning, we took the coast road as recommended by the lovely Barbara at reception.
 Barbara said it was a lovely day for a drive, and so it was for the first half and hour.
 Then the weather changed drastically and our progress slowed to a crawl as the snow set it, we laughed about it being "a lovely day for a drive" ... and then, almost as suddenly, we were out of the snow storm, although progress was still impeded, this time by the fact that we kept stopping to take photos!

 Stay tuned for more photos and my favourite parts of the trip.